atc1441/TCSintercomArduino/README.md

 ### TCSparserUNO: use external comparator on Interrupt pin D2, can be used with TCS software

-### TCSparserUNOMitCOMP: use internal comparator of Arduino UNO on pin D6 and D7.
+### TCSparserUNOMitCOMP: use internal comparator of Arduino UNO on pin D6 and D7, can be used with TCS software.

+### AnalogINparserESP8266: Parse incoming Bus messages via Analog in without interrupt on ESP8266/ not as reliable as the interrupt ones because the AnalogIn needs to be called as much as possible.

 For all sketches see the Video for Schmeatic.